photocyte/BioTransformer/README.md

                                      prediction.
 This option can be set by the user for the EC-based, CYP450,
                                      Phase II, and Environmental microbial
                                      biotransformers.
+The default value is 1.

+ -t,--mTolerance                     Mass tolerance for metabolite
+                                     identification (default is 0.0).
-(* ) While the 'superbio' option runs a set number of transformation steps in a pre-defined order (e.g. deconjugation first, then Oxidation/reduction, etc.), the 'allHuman' option predicts all possible metabolites from any applicable reaction(Oxidation, reduction, (de-)conjudation) at each step.
+(* ) While the 'superbio' option runs a set number of transformation steps in a pre-defined order (e.g. deconjugation first, then Oxidation/reduction, etc.), the 'allHuman' option predicts all possible metabolites from any applicable reaction(Oxidation, reduction, (de-)conjugation) at each step.

 (** ) For the environmental microbial biodegradation, all reactions (aerobic and anaerobic)